ashlr

 Who it's for

 Individual developers today.
-If you use Claude Code heavily on real codebases, the free tier will measurably reduce your token consumption within the first session.
-Run /ashlr-benchmark against your own repo and read the number.
+If you use Codex or Claude Code heavily on real codebases, the free tier will measurably reduce your token consumption within the first session.
+Run bun run scripts/run-benchmark.ts --compare to measure your repo.
+In Codex sessions, inspect live savings after Ashlr tool calls with ashlr stats --json or ashlr__savings; in Claude Code, use /ashlr-benchmark or /ashlr-savings.

 Teams via Pro.
 The shared genome becomes worth the overhead at three or more engineers working the same codebase — the retrieval index reflects everyone's edits, not just yours.